CaronLab/mhc-validator/README.md

 ### Additional information

-Note that in step 3. , we used the default configuration that implies MHCflurry and NetMHCpan4.1 predictions.
-MHCvalidator is built to be used with a multitude of configurations which are described below:
+Note that in step 3. , we used the default configuration that implies MHCflurry and NetMHCpan4.1 predictions. mhc-validator is built to be used with a multitude of configurations which are described below:

 ```python
 # To run in "MV" configuration (fully connected neural